 - Front-line supervisors needed training and systems to instill greater accountability and improve discipline among the craftsmen.

 - Work order quality needed improvement at every step: scoping, planning, scheduling, and execution.

-Argo worked with leaders at all levels to increase the amount of time they spend actually leading.
+ARGO-EFESO worked with leaders at all levels to increase the amount of time they spend actually leading.
 We implemented Leader Standard Work, which includes tactics for instilling accountability.
 To further those efforts, highly visual boards clearly communicate what a craftsman needs to do once on duty.
 As a result, front line supervisors now are spending twice as much time out in the field.

-Argo created processes that improve communication and coordination between operations and maintenance, so that one group is always ready to hand off to another.
+ARGO-EFESO and the client designed a visual management system to improve communication and coordination between operations and maintenance, so that one group is always ready to hand off to another.

 - There is tremendous buy-in on the front lines.
 A new performance management system keeps motivation high, and a passion to be competitive is providing the most competitive edge of all.